slopezpereyra/khwarizmi/README.md

 ## What can I do with it?

-On this Wiki you'll find everything you need to know to work with algebraic expressions using **khwarizmi**.
+On the Wiki you'll find everything you need to know to work with algebraic expressions using **khwarizmi**.
 Khwarizmi currently supports

 - **Working with one-variable equations!**
 - **Working with linear equations (graphing, solving, refactoring!)**